 How to access mental health counselling benefits

-The program provides coverage for an initial assessment, followed by up to 20 counselling sessions.
-For more information on specific benefit policies and requirements, refer to the Guide to Mental Health Counselling Services.
+For more information on specific benefit policies and requirements, refer to the Guide to Mental Health Counselling Benefits.

-- psychologists and social workers with clinical counselling orientation
+- registered social workers with clinical counselling orientation